ChaelCodes/MeetAnotherDay/CONTRIBUTING.md

 # Contributing
 Feel free to contribute PRs, Issues, Documentation, or in any other way to this repo.
 We welcome new ideas, implementation suggestions, and feedback!

-# Dev Environment Setup (Not using Docker)
+# Dev Environment Setup (Local)
-Prerequisites - 'ruby-3.0.1' and 'postgresql' for database
+Prerequisites - 'ruby-3.2.2' and 'postgresql' for database

 1) Fork the repository and clone it on your local.
 2) Run command 'bundle install' to install the gems.